 Ten tips to help you stay close during middle school and beyond

 1. Take An Interest In Their Interests

-This might seem pretty obvious, especially if you have a younger child right now.
-Many kids tend to start by sharing in the same interests as their parents.
+This might seem obvious, especially if you have a younger child.
+Many kids tend to start by sharing the same interests as their parents.
 But as they grow and mature, kids begin to pursue their own passions, which may differ from what a parent is passionate about.
-My teen loves all things theater; Broadway musicals, fine arts, even Opera.
-These are not areas that my husband naturally gravitates towards or has a lot of knowledge about, but he has made an effort to learn more so he can engage in conversations with her about the things that she is involved with and really loves.
+My teen loves all things theater; Broadway musicals, fine arts, even opera.
+These are not areas that my husband naturally gravitates towards or has a lot of knowledge about, but he has made an effort to learn more to engage in conversations with her about the things that she is involved with and loves.

 If you constantly dictate what they can or can’t do on every front, you weaken your overall authority and their resepct for you.
 You may find your kids are afraid to come to you about things and that they start lying or being outright defiant.

 A more productive strategy is to allow them more freedom on things that aren’t as important, so that when you have to say “NO” it means something to them.

 3. Employ Other Adults

 We all want our kids to come to us with their problems and worries, and it is hard to encourage them to go to someone else with their problems, but sometimes adolescents need other trusted adults to talk with about their problems.
 It might be because they don’t want to disappoint you, they don’t want a lecture, or they believe that you will not take them seriously.

 While you work on your relationship with them (or your own issues) surround your teen with other adults you trust so that when difficulties arise, there is an adult besides a parent to confide in.
 This can be extended family members, coaches, or even fellow parents of teens.
 Many times, having the option to talk something out with an adult other than mom or dad can be pretty freeing and remove the threat of overreaction that parents sometimes experience.